Imbalanced Classification via Explicit Gradient Learning From Augmented Data: Introduction

 Here, we propose a novel meta-learning framework to augment a given imbalanced dataset with new minority instances.
 After the neural network classifier is initially trained over the original dataset, the minority class samples in regions of high uncertainty are duplicated.
 These duplicates are then incorporated in the classifier's learning process, and their position is iteratively optimized in a two-steps routine: first, we train on a batch of input data that consists of the new instances.
 During the backpropagation of this step, we explicitly calculate the gradient update of each network parameter as a function of the input samples.
 During the second step, we examine this gradient update by passing a validation set through the updated network and calculating the loss.
 In the final step, we backpropagate through this loss to modify the input samples' positions so that they are aligned to create a better minority class distribution boundary.

-The main contributions are summarized below: \begin{itemize} \item We show that it is possible to produce suitable synthetic samples in the minority distribution by optimizing an estimator of the classification performance. \item We demonstrate that the obtained samples allow neural net classifiers to improve classification objectives when the distribution of class samples is highly imbalanced. \item Our method outperforms traditional re-sampling methods on many real-world tabular datasets.
-Additionally, it has the advantage that it can be trained from end to end, simultaneously optimizing both the classifier and the synthetic data.
+Our main contributions are summarized below: \begin{itemize} \item We show that it is possible to produce suitable synthetic samples in the minority distribution by optimizing an estimator of the classification performance. \item We demonstrate that the obtained samples allow neural net classifiers to improve classification objectives when the distribution of class samples is highly imbalanced. \item Our method outperforms traditional re-sampling methods on many real-world tabular datasets.
+Additionally, it has the advantage that it can be learned in an end-to-end fashion, simultaneously optimizing both the classifier and the synthetic data.

 \end{itemize}